DLPietro/DLPietro.github.io/about.md

 ## 😊 Let’s Talk

-I’m based in Malta, fluent in English, Spanish and Italian, open to remote or EU-based roles in data analytics, BI, or fintech.
+I’m based in Malta, fluent in English, Spanish, and Italian, and open to remote or EU-based roles in data analytics, BI, or fintech.

 If you’re building a team that **doesn't beat around the bush**, I’d be happy to connect.